 Author: Amira Amjad

-University: Centre for Clinical Psychology, Punjab University, Lahore, Pakistan
+University: Institute of Applied Psychology, Punjab University, Lahore, Pakistan